ihosse/Simple-Platform-Game/README.md

 # Simple2DPlatform
- A study of a simple platform 2D Game - Art by Pixel Frog
+ A study of a simple platform 2D Game (trying to minimize coupling with events and interfaces, using a modified version of a code from an advanced unity course) - Art by Pixel Frog